-Texas and the U.S. have seen an increase in tuition revenue over since the recession, with Texas experiencing a 12 percent increase and the U.S. experiencing a 39 percent increase during that time period.
+Texas and the U.S. have seen an increase in tuition revenue since the recession, with Texas experiencing a 27 percent increase and the U.S. experiencing a 38 percent increase during that time period.
 Changes in enrollments, such as higher percentages of students in schools with lower or higher tuition rates, as well as changes in tuition rates may impact these percentages.
-Both Texas and the U.S. have seen positive changes in educational appropriations over the past five years, but both are still below pre-recession appropriation levels.

-Source: State Higher Education Executive Officers Association (SHEEO), State Higher Education Finance: FY 2018 (https://sheeo.org/wpcontent/uploads/2019/04/SHEEO SHEF FY18 Report-2.pdf).
+Source: State Higher Education Executive Officers Association (SHEEO), State Higher Education Finance: FY 2019 (https://shef.sheeo.org/wpcontent/uploads/2020/04/SHEEO SHEF FY19 Report.pdf).

-State Spending Per Student is 22 Percent Lower in Texas Than It Was 10 Years Ago
+State Spending Per Public Higher Education Student is 22 Percent Lower in Texas Than It Was 10 Years Ago